-- support growth in pre-16 pupil numbers to meet basic need, - support additional classes needed to meet the infant class size regulation, - meet the costs of new schools."
+- support growth in pre-16 pupil numbers to meet basic need - support additional classes needed to meet the infant class size regulation - meet the costs of new schools

-Paragraph 97 states: The cost of new schools...will also include poststart-up and diseconomy costs...where they are created to meet basic need.
+Paragraph 117 states: The cost of new schools...will also include post-start-up and diseconomy costs...where they are created to meet basic need.

-Level of Funding - Age Weighted Pupil Unit (AWPU)
+5.2 Level of Funding - Age Weighted Pupil Unit (AWPU)

 The methodology for distributing funding is based on AWPU per pupil, reflecting the proportion of the year which is not funded within the school's budget share.
-For 2017-18 it was agreed to apply the 2017-18 AWPU level with secondary funding based on the average AWPU for KS3 and KS4.
-It is proposed that a similar system is applied in 2018-19 using up-to-date AWPU rates.
+For 2018-19 it was agreed to apply the 2018-19 AWPU level with secondary funding based on the average AWPU for KS3 and KS4.
+Given current uncertainty around AWPU levels for 2019-20 it is proposed that 2018-19 AWPU rates are used for 2019-20.
+Final allocations will be based on AWPU rates for 2019-20 once these are finalised.

-Bulge Classes
+5.3 Bulge Classes

-- 5.3 Bulge classes must be agreed in advance by the LA following consultation with Slough Education Partnership Board (SEPB).
-Attached as Appendix B is a table showing the proposed bulge classes for 2018-19 and future years.
-Analysis of the latest Autumn School Census data suggests that some or all of the bulge classes may open in later years than those shown. - 5.4 Slough's maintained schools receive Growth Funding for September until March and academies receive funding for September through until August.
+Bulge classes must be agreed in advance by the LA.

+- 5.4 Slough's maintained schools receive Growth Funding for September until March and academies receive funding for September through until August.
 The different funding periods reflect the difference in financial years for each category of school: maintained schools receive their funding from April to March, while academies are funded from September to August. - 5.5 in 2016-17 and 2017-18, two schools, Marish Primary and Cippenham Primary, received a one-off payment of additional funding in the second year of their bulge classes.
-Whilst this was not setting a precedent, Schools' Forum is asked to consider supporting current bulge classes in their second year as has happened in recent years.
-It is acknowledged that future changes to funding regulations may affect how the Growth Fund can be allocated in 2019-20 and payment may not be possible.

-- 5.6 An issue that was first flagged in 2016 is that the lag for academies can be longer than 12 months if pupils are admitted after the October Census.
-If a bulge class were to open November 2016 for instance with 30 pupils, then an academy would not receive funding for this class until 22 months later. - 5.7 This issue could also apply when an academy opens a class in September 2017 with a small number on roll.
-It is rare that a new bulge class will be full as its purpose is to provide capacity for the rest of the academic year for new arrivals; if it were full then the authority would look to open a further bulge class.
-The bulge class will fill up throughout the year with many pupils starting after the October Census.
-In the second year after opening the academy would only receive funding for the number on roll at the time of the October Census 2017.
-For a period of 10 months in the second year the school would absorb the full cost of the bulge class having received funding for a partial class. - 5.8 A number of options for providing additional funding were originally considered by Schools Forum in 2017.
+Whilst it was made clear this was not setting a precedent, Schools' Forum agreed to apply this criterion again in 2018-19 and is asked to consider applying this again for 2019-20. - 5.6 An issue that was first flagged in 2016 is that the lag for academies can be longer than 12 months if pupils are admitted after the October Census.
+If a bulge class were to open November 2016 for instance with 30 pupils, then an academy would not receive funding for this class until 22 months later. - 5.7 This issue could also apply when an academy opens a class in September 2018 with a small number on roll.
+It is rare that a new bulge class will be full as its purpose is to provide capacity for the rest of the academic year for new arrivals; if it were full then the authority may look to open a further bulge class.
+The bulge class will fill up throughout the year with many pupils starting after the October 2018 Census.
+In the second year after opening the academy would only receive funding for the number on roll at the time of the October Census 2018.
+For a period of 10 months in the second year the school would absorb the full cost of the bulge class having received funding for a partial class.

+5.8 A number of options for providing additional funding were originally considered by Schools Forum in 2017.
 It was agreed that funding would be allocated based on the following table.
 It should be noted that this methodology does not 'ghost fund' places and can still result in the school subsidising some of the cost of a teacher, however it ensures every pupil is funded while remaining affordable.